Courts Martial & Military Law Barristers

 - We work with the utmost discretion and full understanding of military law and its implications for those charged with an offence.

-- 187 Fleet Street is instructed by a number of prominent solicitors firms specializing in military law.
+- 187 Chambers are instructed by a number of prominent solicitors firms specializing in military law.

 - Members of Chambers have conducted cases of the utmost seriousness both in the UK and overseas, in Germany, Cyprus, Afghanistan and Iraq.